crrodger/aad-pod-identity/examples/java-postgresql/README.md

 The application was written for a specific purpose so the functionality may look a little odd for a sample application.
 This is due to the intended purpose for which this sample was initially developed being to test token retrieval in different scenarios.

-1. Kubernetes (AKS was used for this sample) - the application will only run correctly if deployed into a Kubernetes cluster with AAD Pod Identity installed
+1. Kubernetes (AKS was used for this sample) - the application will only run correctly if deployed into a Kubernetes cluster with AAD Pod Identity installed.
+The cluster this was tested on also had a load balancer configured to provide an externally accessible IP address.
+If not using a load balancer then REST commands using wget would have to be run from inside a pod in the cluster.
 2. kubectl access to the cluster
 3. AAD Pod Identity deployed and configured in the cluster (including creating a Managed Identity either with the cli or in the portal)
 4. Docker on the development machine - the image is built locally using a Dockerfile.
 This helps with making sure the version of Java used is consistent when deployed to the cluster.